smahaffie/Chicago_HS_Finder/README.md

 Open firefox and go to  http://127.0.0.1:8000/.
 Fill in the form with sample user preferences and press submit.
 Depending on the preferences that you enter, 1 or 2 Firefox windows may open and close within a few seconds.
 You should then be directed to a new page that shows a table displaying information on the 15 best schools for the user in ranked order based on the inputted preferences and our ranking algorithm.
 Each label corresponds to a label on the map, and each school’s name links to that school’s website.

 Please note that because we did not purchase a google maps api key, our free key stops working for up to several hours if it is queried too often.
 After this point, every query will redirect to an error page rather than to a results map and table.
-Therefore, if you plan to run many queries consecutively, it may be a good idea to check only a few school types at once, and especially to avoid when possible checking Charter and IB on multiple consecutive queries simply because of the large number of these schools for which students are eligible.
+Therefore, if you plan to run many queries consecutively, it may be a good idea to check only a few school types at once, and especially to avoid when possible checking "Charter" and "IB" on multiple consecutive queries simply because of the large number of these schools for which students are eligible.
 In practice, we would purchase a real google maps key and we would not encounter this issue.

 Please also note, especially when entering addresses on the South Side, that for many of the school types, all of the schools are more than an hour away by public transportation.
 Therefore, to see the most interesting and useful results, it may be best to put in around 90 minutes as a furthest willingness to travel.